The low-maintenance alternative to a natural lawn

 You might need

-Here are a few extra things you may need to properly lay your artificial grass.
+Here are a few extra things you may need to properly lay your artificial lawn.

 Artificial grass underlay